May 14th, 2021

 I'm on the coutdown to my first trip to Salt Lake City for a learning experience of a lifetime!
 SLIG stands for Salt Lake Institute of Genealogy.
 The course I'll be taking is by Thomas W. Jones, Advanced Methodology.
 This should be not only an exciting time but will help me in my quest to become the best researcher I can possibly be.

-"Since you allow space in your very instructive paper to county correspondents, we feel assure that you will not deny us this privilege.
+"Since you allow space in your very instructive paper to county correspondents, we feel assured that you will not deny us this privilege.
 Although we may be a little obscure to the world at large as we have no railroad as yet through our section, still we feel ourselves as prominent as any of the little places.
-Our location is high, and consequently very healthy."
+Our location is high and consequently very healthy."